Alistair McGowan: Return to acting and radio work (2005)

 He made a return to dramatic acting in 2005, appearing in the BBC's adaptation of Charles Dickens's novel Bleak House.
-He also appeared at the Chichester Festival Theatre in two plays: the first was a new translation of Nikolai Gogol's The Government Inspector by Alistair Beaton; the second was a new play called 5/11, which was produced to mark the 400-year anniversary of the Gunpowder Plot.
 In 2006, he starred in the detective series Mayo.
 He also presented an episode of Have I Got News for You on 20 October 2006.
-He joined the Royal Shakespeare Company for the Christmas 2006 season playing Mr Page in Merry Wives: the Musical (a version of The Merry Wives of Windsor) opposite Judi Dench, Simon Callow and Haydn Gwynne.

-Despite his acting commitments, he continued to appear on BBC Radio and television as an announcer and as an impersonator.
 He has re-voiced video footage of BBC Sports Personality of the Year and Match of the Day.